 Models and Promoters – This profession, which used to be exclusively for women, is now taking on more men.
 And while it is still predominated by women, as more men enter into the field, the percentage continues to drop.
 This occupation is a great example of industries that are becoming less female, due to more men being willing to take what was once considered a “woman’s” job.
 As time goes on, expect to see even more men working as both models and promoters.

 Radiation Therapists – Finally, going against the trend of more female workers within Healthcare, there are Radiation Therapists.
 While most other jobs within this industry have become more female, this one specific role has become less female.
-This is likely due to the fact that the role has mostly been dominated by women in the past, and now more men are simply entering into the group.
+This is likely due to the fact that the role has mostly been dominated by women in the past, and now more men are enrolling in radiation therapy schools and entering the profession.

 Industries Will Continue to Shift